shubhampachori12110095/Gender_Classifer_tensorflow/Train from Scratch.md

 ```
 When the script finishes you will find 2 shards for the training and validation files in the DATA_DIR.
 The files will match the patterns train-?????-of-00002 and validation-?????-of-00002, respectively.

-**note** : If you wish to prepare a custom image data set for transfer learning, you will need to invoke build_image_data.py on your custom data set.
-Please see the associated options and assumptions behind this script by reading the comments section of build_image_data.py.
-Also, if your custom data has a different number of examples or classes, you need to change the appropriate values in imagenet_data.py.
+**note** : If you wish to prepare a custom image data set for transfer learning, you will need to invoke [build_image_data.py](https://github.com/tensorflow/models/blob/master/research/inception/inception/data/build_image_data.py) on your custom data set.
+Please see the associated options and assumptions behind this script by reading the comments section of [build_image_data.py](https://github.com/tensorflow/models/blob/master/research/inception/inception/data/build_image_data.py).
+Also, if your custom data has a different number of examples or classes, you need to change the appropriate values in [imagenet_data.py](https://github.com/tensorflow/models/blob/master/research/inception/inception/imagenet_data.py).

-### step2: Downloading Inception v3 image model
+### step2: Downloading pretrained Inception v3 model

+The second piece you will need is a trained Inception v3 image model.
+You have the option of either training one yourself (See How to Train from Scratch for details) or you can download a pre-trained model like so:

 ```
 # location of where to place the Inception v3 model
 mkdir -p inception-v3-model